 Working flexible hours seems to be the latest millennial craze.
 In a study conducted by Bentley University, 77% of millennials believe that flexible work hours would make them more productive.
 Additionally, some speculate that by 2030, professionals will mostly be working from home.

 Whilst the youths of today might be laughed off ten years ago, thanks to the technology today, some millennials are able to work remotely and during the hours they enjoy.
 In this article, we list the 5 benefits of working a job with flexible hours.
-To help illustrate, we’ve used some of the jobs that job agency BGC Group Singapore advertises!
+To help illustrate, we’ve used some of the jobs that our recruitment agency, BGC Group advertises!

 1. Work-Life Balance